Vietnam.vn - Nền tảng quảng bá Việt Nam

 The RCMT added that the Indian government collected information through its officials in the country and this information was then used by them to target members of the South Asian community here.

-Global News quoted Canada's Charge d'Affaires to India Stewart Wheeler as saying that Ottawa has provided New Delhi with credible and irrefutable evidence linking Indian government agents to the murder of a Canadian citizen last year.
+Global News quoted Canada's Charge d'Affaires to India, Stewart Wheeler, as saying that Ottawa has provided New Delhi with credible and irrefutable evidence linking Indian government agents to the murder of a Canadian citizen last year.

 According to the newspaper, it is time for India to act on its word and look into the allegations.
-However, New Delhi has repeatedly said that Canada has not shared any evidence to back up its claims.
+However, New Delhi has repeatedly said that Canada has not shared any evidence to back its claims.

 Why?